AntonioND/dsma-library/readme.rst

   DSM model if you have multiple animations for it.

 The library supports interpolation between frames so that DSA files can have a smaller size by reducing the number of stored frames in it.
+It also supports blending two animations to make seamless transitions between them.

 You are expected to load the files in some way (either including them as binary data in your game, or loading them from the filesystem) and pass them to the